 What’s the Best Hot Tub Seating Option to Target Your Feet?

 Our poor feet really take a beating.
 We stand on them most of the day and some of us suffer poorly designed footwear in the name of fashion.
-According to the Harvard Medical School, 3 out of 4 Americans will
+According to the Harvard Medical School, 3 out of 4 Americans will suffer from some foot ailment during their lifetime.
+Foot massage provides a wide range of health benefits including relief from nausea, relief from pain, general relaxation and improved well-being.

 Look for hot tub seating that is designed to coordinate with floor massage jets to help relieve sore and tired feet.
 Particularly if you or some of your family members are shorter in stature you will want to actually sit inside any spa you are considering to ensure you can comfortably reach the floor jets while in a seated position.